 Bring life to Wellington.
 Projects should be fresh, dynamic and open to the public.
 They can be anywhere within Wellington City Council boundaries.
 We are interested in projects that are accessible and visible, increasing a sense of community in the city and interacting with the public in new ways.

 Provide the unique and innovative.
-We are not interested in turning the city into another copy of itself or one type of space or gallery.
+We are not interested in turning the city into another copy of itself, or one type of space or gallery.
 Part of the selection process is the encouragement of mixed use, diversity and variety.
-Actively contribute to the thinking, use and design of urban spaces.
-Projects will also be helping ensure more diverse communities are represented publicly.
+Contribute to the thinking, use and design of urban spaces by thinking about how your project might operate differently to what is already in existence.

 Pay attention to their project’s context.
 Projects should demonstrate an awareness of Wellington City’s current usages, issues and history.
-This includes, where applicable, recognition of mana whenua and the city's Maori whakapapa.
-We look to work with property owners to be sensitive in the placement of projects and new enterprises in relationship to existing surrounding uses.
+Think about where it might best be located and the interaction that has with its neighbourhood and existing uses.
+We welcome indications of where in the city, and even specific sites, that you think your work is suitable for.
 We are looking to assist in the revitalisation of areas, so the context for your project is important.

 Existing Relocating Projects Projects that involve relocating from an existing rented commercial space in Wellington city are not eligible.
 We do not want to undermine existing businesses and tenancies.
 Rather, we prioritise new projects and initiatives.

 Emerging Business We welcome emerging business proposals that find innovative ways to engage with the public.
 These must involve the production and sale of original work or services made or created here.
 Applicants may like to consider ways they can engage the public in the creative process, discussion or in relationship with what they are creating.